alphaO4/my-Batch-scripts/README.md

-i will unregulary push some .bat scripts wich I use evry day
+i will unregulary push some .bat scripts wich I use every day

 All scripts are only meant for educational use.